 If you’re going to be in Georgia for more than 30 days, you’re required to register your vehicle there and comply with state insurance laws.
 The exception is military personnel on activity duty, who may maintain their home-state registration.

 Cheap auto insurance isn’t always the best car insurance, but that doesn’t mean you can’t get great coverage at an affordable rate.
-Shopping around is the number-one way to keep costs down; it’s the easiest way, by far.
-If you dedicate just 30 minutes on a Saturday afternoon to applying for quotes from at least five different companies you could find hundreds if not thousands of dollars in savings.
-I spent 30 minutes and found over $2,000 worth, which is kind of like making $4,000 an hour.
-All joking aside, it’s an incredibly smart thing to do.
-You find better savings now, and also prevent being taken advantage of by price optimization in the future — it’s a win-win.
+Shopping around is the best way to keep costs down and it’s the easiest way, by far.
+If you dedicate just 30 minutes on a Saturday afternoon to applying for quotes from at least five different auto insurance companies, you could find hundreds, if not thousands, of dollars in savings.